adonisjs/v7-docs/content/start/tutorial/hypermedia/overview.md

   .use(middleware.auth())
 ```

-As you can see, we already have routes set up for the home page, user signup, and login.
-Each route connects to a controller that handles the actual work.

-:::note{title="The Auth middleware"}

-If you notice, the `logout` route is protected using the `auth` middleware.
-This ensures a user must be first logged-in before they can logout.
-We will apply this middleware on every route that must be accessible only by the logged-in users.
+The starter kit gives us user signup, login, and logout routes.
+Notice how `middleware.guest()` ensures only logged-out users can access signup/login, while `middleware.auth()` protects the logout route.

+:::note
+We'll use the `auth` middleware throughout the tutorial to protect routes that require authentication.
 :::

+### How controllers work

-Let's look at one of these controllers to understand how a request flows through the application.
-Open the `app/controllers/new_account_controller.ts` file.
-This is the controller that handles new user registration.
+Let's look at the signup controller to see how requests flow through the application.

 ```ts title="app/controllers/new_account_controller.ts"
 import User from '#models/user'